antgres/itlb-pressure/README.md

 # itlb-pressure
-This master thesis deals with the reduction of itlb pressure through code collocation in the linux kernel
+This repo contains the tooling for the master thesis *Analysis of the reduction of ITLB cache pressure through code collocation based on the Linux kernel* which can be found in the *docs* branch.

+Read *TEST-INSTRUCTIONS.rst* for more information.